-This Peel Ports Group Marine Safety Management System (MSMS) is designed to deliver marine operations safely in the Ports of Ardrossan, Clydeport, Great Yarmouth, Heysham, Liverpool, Manchester and Sheerness.
+This Peel Ports Group Marine Safety Management System (MSMS) is designed to deliver marine operations safely in the Ports of Ardrossan, Clydeport, Great Yarmouth, Heysham, Liverpool, Manchester, Sheerness and Peel Ports Logistics owned and operated terminals around the UK.
 It has been compiled in line with the Port Marine Safety Code and the Guide to Good Practice.

 The MSMS defines accountability, general/specific duties, powers and actions.

-It is acknowledged that each Harbour Authority within Peel Ports Group will have different powers, as detailed within its local legislation.
+It is acknowledged that each Statutory Harbour Authority within Peel Ports Group will have different powers, as detailed within its local legislation.
 Legislation is detailed in SSP003.
+Peel Ports Logistics (HBT) has its own legislation from various railways acts.